vietjtnguyen/simple-soundboard/README.md

 Simple Soundboard is just that.
 It is written as just an HTML page to play looping ambient sounds, looping music, and instantaneous sound effects.
 It is just a web page that can be loaded off of the file system (though can be statically hosted if desired).

 I wrote it for my Dungeons and Dragons game when I couldn't find a simple and free soundboard.
 Your browser is fully capable of mixing sounds and display a user interface.
-It's also prevasive to boot so it made sense to just make it a web page.
+It's also pervasive to boot so it made sense to just make it a web page.

 # Usage